yoavram/Milpitas/ms/ms.md

 In these cases, inheritance of a phenotype may combine vertical transmission from the parent cell and oblique transmission from other cells, even if the latter did not originally evolve for that purpose [@Redfield1993].

 Here, we model the dynamics of a phenotype that is inherited by a combination of vertical and oblique transmission.
 We study properties of the steady state frequencies of phenotypic variants in constant and fluctuating selection, and find conditions under which oblique transmission is likely to evolve.
+Our model is loosely based on a recently published model of phenotype switching by @Xue2016.
+However, in their study the phenotype distribution is a vertically transmitted trait, modified by parental effects, whereas in our study the phenotype is the transmitted trait, and the phenotype distribution is represented by the population.

 # Model {-}